The Assistant Teacher Program

 CONTENTS AND PROCEDURES IN THE OPS

 Wherever possible and appropriate, ATs use gestures and props to help learners associate words with actions and objects.
-However, as is the case even in the learners' native language, these students are not expected to understand everything at all times.
+However, as is the case even in the learners' native language, the students are not expected to understand everything at all times.
 Some amount of guesswork and good will on their part is often necessary for learning a foreign language.
 In keeping with the can-do philosophy of the OPS, the ATs try their best to be clear, effective, consistent, energetic, friendly and humorous.
 Important to the conducting of an OPS is that learners are discouraged from interrupting it to ask a grammar question.
 ATs are not permitted to explain grammar points in the OPS, only to demonstrate them by example as the purpose of the OPS is oral practice.
 Learners are encouraged, however, to look quizzical or to ask in the target language during an appropriate pause for the AT to repeat the item, in which case the AT can supply a clarifying gesture or an additional example.
 ATs also frequently select other learners in the class to provide such clarification.

 In keeping with the hierarchical differences among professor, AT and language learner, ATs do not grade, although they do take attendance.
 We also encourage ATs to speak with their students in the target language even outside of class.
 DMLL faculty observe all OPS several times per semester.
 Opportunities also exist for ATs to earn credit in lieu of salary for some of the OPS they conduct.
 Additional work and meetings with a faculty member are required.

 Since the OP sessions generally consist of rehearsed items, we ask learners to think of their AT as an assistant "language coach" helping them prepare for their class "performance."
-Each semester, at least some of the ATs are also students in other Core language courses requiring OPS.
+Each semester, at least a few of the ATs are also students in other Core language courses requiring OPS.
 The camaraderie and insight into the techniques and philosophy of the program only reinforce students' impressions that the OPS "really work"!

 OPS SUPERVISORS